Skip to content

 Home Buyers

-• Prepare for Competition: While sales slowed slightly, the 2.2-month supply indicates a market that still favors sellers.
+• Prepare for Competition: Inventory is down 5.4%.
+A 2.1-month supply indicates a market that favors sellers.
 Get pre-approved before viewing homes in Lee’s Summit or Kansas City.

 • First-Time Buyer Programs: Explore Missouri first-time homebuyer options to see if you qualify for down payment assistance.